8 Digital Marketing Tips & Tricks for Small Businesses Struggling to Navigate COVID-19

-Whether you create an explainer video that educates your audience about your products/services or a company culture video that succinctly outlines your work-from-home adaptation strategy, video marketing will help build a strong customer base.
+Whether you create an explainer video that educates your audience about your products/services or a company culture video that briefly outlines your work-from-home adaptation strategy, video marketing will help build a strong customer base.

 8. Keep Up With Your Competitors!

 Monitor successful local competitors’ websites to develop an idea of different strategies that you could potentially try in the future.
 While you may have utilized powerful digital marketing tactics, there’s always room for improvement.

 We also recommend keeping up with industry trends to stay on top of the competition and sneak in some much-needed inspiration when needed.

 Browse through your competitors’ social media pages to review their engagement and customer response strategy.
 This will help you determine lapses in your audience engagement strategy and update tactics if needed.